analytixncs/analytix-docs/docs/analytix/analytix-setup.md

 This application will allow you to view and edit all variables that are used by Analytix.
 You will also be able to add new variables if the need arises.

-See the documentation for the variable editor for more information, but do note that if you add or modify a variable or variable value, you will need to use the Variable Editor to make the change.
+See the [Analytix Admin Guide](analytix-admin-guide.html#variable-editor) for usage details, but do note that if you add or modify a variable or variable value, you will need to use the Variable Editor to make the change.
 Once the change has been made and you have exported the XML file, you will need to manually reload the source file with the “Reload Variables switch” turned on.

 <div style="page-break-after: always;"></div>